Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 Why doesn't the Shooting Lab calculate the velocity lost between the Muzzle to the first screen of a chronograph?

 First, we are not convinced the methods commonly employed are correct.
-As a bullet exits the muzzle bore friction stops and exhausting gases further accelerate the bullet.
+As a bullet exits the muzzle bore friction stops but inertia and exhausting gases further accelerate the bullet.
 This has been verified with radar range tests.
-The only exception to this may be when the barrel is equipped with a flash hider or break that vents some gas before the bullet exits.
-The only exception to this is when the barrel is equipped with a flash hider or break that vents gas before the bullet exits the bore.
+The only exception to this may be when the barrel is equipped with a supressor or brake that vents gas to the side before the bullet exits.

 After initial acceleration outside the barrel, the bullet continues to travel inside a plume of venting gases without much air drag.
 The bullet may travel as far another 3 - 6 feet before measurable velocity erosion begins!
 The actual maximum velocity before reaching the first chronograph screen should therefore be no more than a couple feet per second higher than the velocity measured by the chronograph, or inside the instrumentation error for existing chronograph technology.